 It may take some time to decide which efforts to invest in, and it can often be risky for marketing executives to make these decisions when they are working on a strict budget or with limited resources.

-According to a survey on Fish Bowl, during the COVID-19 crisis, more than 65 percent of marketing and ad industry professionals believed their business would be conducting layoffs.
+According to a Marketing Dive article, during the COVID-19 crisis, more than 65 percent of marketing and ad industry professionals believed their business would be conducting layoffs.

-Many companies have adapted some if not all of the digital marketing practices to help their marketing efforts, but some marketers may still have a fear of shifting to digital marketing completely.
+Many companies have adopted some if not all of the digital marketing practices to help their marketing efforts, but some marketers may still have a fear of shifting to digital marketing completely.

 If you haven’t made the change over to digital marketing, and a crisis happens, you may be forced to reevaluate your traditional marketing strategies to adapt to the current marketplace.